Chaitu-Tatipamula/Swisstronik-challenge-4LW3/README.md

 # ERC20Token Deployment Using HARDHAT

-This repo uses hardhat to deploy a ERC20token standard that was created for us using the existing openzeppelin contract Here we'll be creating a supply of 999 tokens and also providing a functionality so we could mine the tokens later which could be only mined by the contract owner.
+This repo uses hardhat to deploy a ERC20token standard into swisstronik testnet, that was created for us using the existing openzeppelin contract Here we'll be creating a supply of 100 tokens and also providing a functionality so we could mine the tokens later which could be only mined by the contract owner.

 Try running some of the following tasks: